raideno/convex-stripe/packages/docs/index.md

 ### `portal` Function

 Allows an entity to manage their subscription via the Stripe Portal.
+Will call [`stripe.billingPortal.sessions.create`](https://docs.stripe.com/api/customer_portal/sessions/create) under the hood, the same parameters can be passed.

 ```ts
 import { v } from "convex/values";